Modification of NB Fancy Free for disability

 April 2005

 Well, we made it!
-Two rivers, three canals, 98 miles and 104 locks in 11days.
+Two rivers, three canals, 98 miles and 104 locks in 11 days.
 The work we had done this winter to our narrowboat has certainly been worthwhile.
 It all happened like this.
 When my wife, Isabel, and I retired early in 1997 we bought a 52ft narrowboat.
 At that time I was just starting to have some difficulty with walking and Fancy Free proved a wonderful way of getting us out in the fresh air together.
 Isabel could walk along the towpath as much as she liked and I followed on behind on board, bringing the gin and tonic with me.
 As the years passed I could do less and less off the boat, but continued to steer and control her while Isabel worked all the locks.
 By last year my disability had progressed to the point that we either had to make some radical modifications or give up boating all together.
-We asked Ian Cundy of Starline Marine, Upton-upon-Severn, to advise and help us and this winter he widened the rear hatch and the gangway to take a wheelchair, installed a hydraulic lift , fitted remote power steering and engine controls , and revamped the interior of the boat including an under floor stainless steel shower tray in the bathroom.
+We asked Ian Cundy of Starline Marine, Upton-upon-Severn, to advise and help us and this winter he widened the rear hatch and the gangway to take a wheelchair, installed a hydraulic lift, fitted remote power steering and engine controls , installed a second alternator and revamped the interior of the boat including an under floor stainless steel shower tray in the bathroom.
 It has worked out well.

 Before the gangway was widened I could traverse the length of the boat only by having a piece of rope round the back of my neck with loops over my feet and Isabel pulling the rope to move my feet forward one at a time.
-Thanks to Ed Galizia for this idea.

 Now I can get all the way to the lift in my wheelchair.The lift can take me up either to rear deck level or a few inches higher to improve my view when steering.